[ upcoming events ] [ about ] [ directions ] [ booking ] [ past events ]

 We have a small PA system: two passive JBL Eon speakers, a small power amp and an old 16-channel Mackie mixer, and no separate monitor speakers.
 We have two or three microphones and stands for them, but nothing fancy.
 In a pinch we can often borrow something more elaborate, but we need to know about your needs well in advance.
 It's a small room, so sound reinforcement is usually superfluous, except for performers using electronics or very quiet instruments, like small lamellophones or clavichords.

 We don't charge the audience a fixed admission fee, but we do ask them for donations.
 We suspect that we net more money than any fixed fee would give, and that we get larger crowds by not scaring away the relatively impecunious students, musicians and retirees that form a large part of our audience.
 In any case, we divide 100% of the proceeds amongst the performers.
-We pay no rent on the venue, which we own, and we take nothing out to pay for the refreshments we provide for the audience and performers — we view it as a cheap price to pay for music and company that we enjoy.
+(Exactly how that division is accomplished is a conundrum.
+Does a quintet get the same amount as the soloist opening for them, or do we split the money 6 ways?
+I don't know what's the right call.)
+In any case, we pay no rent on the venue, which we own, and we take nothing out to pay for the refreshments we provide for the audience and performers — we view it as a cheap price to pay for music and company that we enjoy.

 We like to record every performance using high-quality stereo microphones and a professional digital recorder.
 We try to make unedited original recordings available to performers within a few days, if they ask.
 We would like to put edited high-bitrate mp3s of all shows on our web site.
 So far that's more a wish than a reality.
 Of course, should you want us not to record you, we will respect your wishes.